Key Code Media’s CTO Jeff Sengpiehl Dives Into Key Considerations For Creative Teams Looking To Collaborate Using Media Storage

 - What is SAN Storage? – A Storage Area Network is a tightly coupled network of multiple devices that work with block-based data and is more expensive and complex to set up and manage.
 A SAN enhances the accessibility of shared storage devices by making them appear to users as if they were external hard drives on their local system.
 Source: Backblaze

-When you sit down to discover your options for Shared Video Storage, there are questions you should already have answers to have:
+When you sit down to determine options for collaborative video storage, these are the questions you should answer:

 - What Video Editing Software does your Production or Media Team use- Do you share media between different Software packages?
 Adobe Premiere, Avid Media Composer, DaVinci Resolve- What is or are the editing tool(s) of your trade?